-- date of the shareholders' meeting authorising the share repurchase programme: 27 March 2013; - date of the Board of Directors' decision to implement the share repurchase programme: 2 April 2013; - intended use of the EADS shares held by the Company as of the date of this document: For details on use of the EADS shares already held by the Company, please refer to "3.3.7.6 Description of the Share Repurchase Programme to be Authorised by the Annual General Meeting of Shareholders to be held on 29 May 2013". - sole purpose of the share repurchase programme to be implemented by the Company: the reduction of share capital by cancellation of all of the repurchased shares;
+- ¬ date of the shareholders' meeting authorising the share repurchase programme: 27 March 2013; - ¬ date of the Board of Directors' decision to implement the share repurchase programme: 2 April 2013; - ¬ intended use of the EADS N.V. shares held by the Company as of the date of this document: For details on use of the EADS N.V. shares already held by the Company, please refer to "3.3.7.6 Description of the Share Repurchase Programme to be authorised by the Annual General Meeting of Shareholders to be held on 27 May 2014"; - ¬ sole purpose of the share repurchase programme to be implemented by the Company: the reduction of share capital by cancellation of all of the repurchased shares; - ¬ procedure: - maximum portion of the issued share capital that may be repurchased by the Company: 15%, - naximum number of shares that may be repurchased by the Company: 123,884,942 shares, based on an issued share capital of 831,126,149 shares and 5,226,535 repurchased shares in treasury and consequently based on an outstanding issued share capital of 825,899,614 shares as of 27 March 2013, - The amounts to be paid in consideration for the purchase of the treasury shares must not, in accordance with applicable Dutch law, exceed the equity components which are repayable or distributable to the shareholders.
+"Equity components repayable or distributable to the shareholders" means the contribution premiums (in relation to contributions in kind), the issue premiums (in relation to cash contributions) and the other reserves as set out in the financial statements of the Company, from which the repurchase price for the treasury shares must be deducted.

-- procedure:

-- maximum portion of the issued share capital that may be repurchased by the Company: 15%, - maximum number of shares that may be repurchased by the Company: 123,884,942 shares, based on an issued share capital of 831,126,149 shares and 5,226,535 repurchased shares in treasury and consequently based on an outstanding issued share capital of 825,899,614 shares as of 27 March 2013, - the amounts to be paid in consideration for the purchase of the treasury shares must not, in accordance with applicable Dutch law, exceed the equity components which are repayable or distributable to the shareholders.
-"Equity components repayable or distributable to the shareholders"

-means the contribution premiums (in relation to contributions in kind), the issue premiums (in relation to cash contributions) and the other reserves as set out in the financial statements of EADS, from which the repurchase price for the treasury shares must be deducted.

-As of 31 December 2012, the respective values of each of these EADS equity components which are by nature repayable or distributable to the shareholders were: $\[ \in \]$ 7,253,000,000 (contribution premiums), $\[ \in \]$ -2,294,000,000 (other reserves and retained earnings, including net profit for the year) and $\[ \in \]$ -84,000,000 (treasury shares), i.e. an aggregate amount of $\[ \in \]$ 4,875,000,000.
+As of 31 December 2013, the respective values of each of these Company equity components which are by nature repayable or distributable to the shareholders were: €5,049,000,000 (contribution premiums), €-951,000,000 (other reserves and retained earnings, including net profit for the year) and $\in$ -50,000,000 (treasury shares), i.e. an aggregate amount of $\in$ 4,048,000,000.

-EADS reserves the right to implement the share purchase programme to its full extent and undertakes not to exceed, directly or indirectly, the threshold of 15% of the issued share capital as well as the amount of €4,875,000,000 throughout the term of the programme.
+The Company reserves the right to implement the share purchase programme to its full extent and undertakes not to exceed, directly or indirectly, the threshold of 15% of the issued share capital as well as the amount of €4,048,000,000 throughout the term of the programme.

-Finally, EADS undertakes to maintain at any time a sufficient number of shares in public hands to meet the thresholds of NYSE Euronext.
+Finally, the Company undertakes to maintain at any time a sufficient number of shares in public hands to meet the thresholds of NYSE Euronext,

-shares may be bought or sold at any time (including during a public offering) to the extent authorised by the stock exchange regulations and by any means, including, without limitation, by means of block trades and including the use of options, combinations of derivative financial instruments or the issue of securities giving rights in any way to EADS shares within the limits set out in this document.
+¬ shares may be bought or sold at any time (including during a public offering) to the extent authorised by the stock exchange regulations and by any means, including, without limitation, by means of block trades and including the use of options, combinations of derivative financial instruments or the issue of securities giving rights in any way to EADS N.V. shares within the limits set out in this document.